NEWS

 If it’s your vehicle that’s been damaged by hail, CarInsurance.com offers advice on whether you should bother to claim the damage on your insurance or fix it out of pocket, whether you should have the damage repaired at all and if you should even keep your hail-damaged car.
 First, remember that hail damage is only covered by a comprehensive policy, and that if the damage doesn’t exceed your deductible, it’s probably not worth claiming at all.

-If you own the car outright and choose to live with the hail damage, opting to pocket the insurance-claim check, remember that that amount will be deducted from future damage claims.
+If you own the car outright and choose to live with the hail damage, opting to pocket the insurance-claim check, remember that the amount of the check will be deducted from future damage claims.
 If you still owe a lender, you’ll likely have to fix the car, as any settlement check will be made payable to you and the lien holder.

 If your hail-damaged car is declared a total loss and your state allows hail damage as the sole reason for a salvage title, the damage will show up on the title.